lxc/linuxcontainers.org/content/incus/introduction.md

 Then if you want to run it locally, take a look at our [getting started guide](/incus/docs/main/tutorial/first_steps/).

 ## Containers and virtual machines
-Incus provides support for system containers and virtual machines.
+Incus provides support for system containers, application containers, and virtual machines.

 When running a system container, Incus simulates a virtual version of a full operating system.
 To do this, it uses the functionality provided by the kernel running on the host system.

+When running an application container, Incus runs isolated applications within the host's operating system using container images, similar to how Docker operates.

 When running a virtual machine, Incus uses the hardware of the host system, but the kernel is provided by the virtual machine.
 Therefore, virtual machines can be used to run, for example, a different operating system.